Understanding Solo Diving

 In kelp forests, wrecks, or sheltered sea lochs, solo diving can feel almost meditative, with nothing but the sound of your own breathing and the soft movement of water around you.

-The Realities of UK Solo Diving
+The Realities of Diving Solo

 Key considerations include: